Coronavirus puts Seattle-area grocery workers on front lines of pandemic

 - If you’re sick – with anything – stay home.

 - Try to shop at off-peak hours to avoid lines – both making and standing in them.
+Early in the morning and late at night are both good times to avoid crowds.

 - Consider delivery or pickup to decrease the number of people you interact with.